Clarifai/docs/docs/api-guide/search/legacy-search/saved_searches.md

 </TabItem>
 </Tabs>

 Saved searches are extremely helpful when testing out multiple versions of a model, or collaborating with a team.
-Just save your search, and refer back to it any time.
+Just save your search, and refer to it at any time.